-BIRMINGHAM, Ala., July 01, 2018 (GLOBE NEWSWIRE) -- National Commerce Corporation (Nasdaq:NCOM) (“NCC”), the parent company of National Bank of Commerce (“NBC”), headquartered in Birmingham, Alabama, announced today the completion of the merger of Premier Community Bank of Florida (“Premier”) with and into NBC.
-As a result of the merger, the former Premier banking offices are now branch offices of NBC but will continue to operate under the “Premier Community Bank of Florida” trade name.
+BIRMINGHAM, Ala., Aug.
+01, 2018 (GLOBE NEWSWIRE) -- National Commerce Corporation (Nasdaq:NCOM) (“NCC”), the parent company of National Bank of Commerce (“NBC”), headquartered in Birmingham, Alabama, announced today the completion of the merger of Landmark Bancshares, Inc. (“Landmark”), the parent company of First Landmark Bank, headquartered in Marietta, Georgia, with and into NCC.
+In connection with the transaction, First Landmark Bank also merged with and into NBC.
+As a result of the transaction, the former offices of First Landmark Bank are now offices of NBC but will continue to operate under the “First Landmark Bank” trade name.

-“We are extremely pleased to partner with the team at Premier Community Bank of Florida,” said Richard Murray, IV, President and Chief Executive Officer of NCC.
-“Jim Kuhlman and his team have a strong track record, and we believe that they are an excellent fit for our company.
-We welcome the clients, shareowners and employees of Premier to NCC.
-We look forward to working together with Jim and his team as they spearhead our efforts in the Bradenton-Sarasota market area.”
+“We are pleased to welcome the First Landmark Bank team,” said Richard Murray, IV, President and Chief Executive Officer of NCC.
+“Stan Kryder, Terry DeWitt and their team have built a great bank, and we believe that they and their team will be an excellent fit for our company.
+We look forward to working together with Stan and Terry as they lead our growth in the greater Atlanta market.”

-Keefe, Bruyette & Woods, Inc. acted as financial adviser to NCC, and Maynard, Cooper & Gale, P.C. acted as its legal adviser.
-Hovde Group, LLC acted as financial adviser to Premier, and Smith MacKinnon, PA acted as its legal adviser.
+Stephens Inc. acted as financial adviser to NCC, and Maynard, Cooper & Gale, P.C. acted as its legal adviser.
+Sandler O’Neill & Partners, L.P. acted as financial adviser to Landmark, and Bryan Cave Leighton Paisner LLP acted as its legal adviser.

 About National Commerce Corporation

 National Commerce Corporation (Nasdaq:NCOM), a Delaware corporation, is a financial holding company headquartered in Birmingham, Alabama.
-Substantially all of the operations of National Commerce Corporation are conducted through the company’s wholly owned subsidiary, National Bank of Commerce.
-National Bank of Commerce currently operates seven full-service banking offices in Alabama, twenty-five full-service banking offices in Florida and two full-service banking offices in the Atlanta, Georgia metro area.
-National Bank of Commerce provides a broad array of financial services for commercial and consumer customers.
+Its wholly-owned subsidiary, National Bank of Commerce, provides a broad array of financial services for commercial and consumer customers through seven full-service banking offices in Alabama, twenty-five full-service banking offices in Florida and five full-service banking offices in the Atlanta, Georgia metro area.
+National Bank of Commerce conducts business under a number of trade names unique to its local markets, including United Legacy Bank, Reunion Bank of Florida, Private Bank of Buckhead, Private Bank of Decatur, PrivatePlus Mortgage, Patriot Bank, FirstAtlantic Bank, Premier Community Bank of Florida and First Landmark Bank.